eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_os.md

     max_num_function_calls: '20'
 ```

-This resource definition defines a CPU resource named "frugal" that uses the "ConversationalAgentCPU" implementation.
+This resource definition defines a APU resource named "frugal" that uses the "ConversationalAPU" implementation.
-The LLM for this CPU is configured to use the GPT-3.5-Turbo-1106 model with a temperature of 0.1 and a max number of tokens of 3000.
+The LLM for this APU is configured to use the GPT-3.5-Turbo-latest model with a temperature of 0.1 and a max number of tokens of 3000.

 This resource is registered with the AgentOS and can be accessed by agents in their definition in the following way: